Alert

 Follow the appropriate procedure for the claim circumstance:

-CM Transfer file note template (available on the internal electronic workplace).
+CM transfer file note template (available on the internal electronic workplace).

 8. Monitor the modified work plan, issue benefits, and provide support